Special-K-s-Flightsim-Bots/DCSServerBot/reports/README.md

     },
     {
-      "sql": "SELECT ucid, name FROM players WHERE discord_id = %(discord_id)s"  -- read these parameters from the database }
+      "sql": "SELECT ucid, name FROM players WHERE discord_id = %(discord_id)s"  -- read these parameters from the database },
+    {
+      "callback": "MissionFocusString"                 -- read a mission variable from DCS with this name }
   ],
 ```